-For the classroom portion of the course, we will utilize lecture and large group discussion, as well as small group work, reflective writing, presentations from the field settings, and case studies.
-Field education supervisors will be invited periodically (at least two times each semester) to join in the class sessions; we gain from the shared wisdom of our supervisors.
+For the classroom portion of the course, we will utilize some lecture and large group discussion, as well as small group work, reflective writing and other exercises, presentations from the field settings, case studies, film analysis, and field trips.
+Field education supervisors will be invited periodically to join some of the class sessions.